 D-backs, Chafin agree at $1,945,000

-PHOENIX (AP) — The Arizona Diamondbacks have avoided arbitration with Robbie Ray and Andrew Chafin by agreeing to one-year deals with the left-handed pitchers.
+PHOENIX (AP) — The Arizona Diamondbacks have avoided arbitration with six players, including starting pitcher Robbie Ray and third baseman Jake Lamb.

 Ray was a 15-game winner two seasons ago but went just 6-2 in 24 starts last season.
 He has 739 strikeouts in four-plus major league seasons, including 218 in 2016 and 2017.
 He struck out 165 last season.